Pandaindisguise/slate/source/includes/_site_building.md

 An Area page is essentially a content page dedicated to a geographical area.
 You can set up area pages for regions, cities, or neighborhoods.
 The Quick Search form at the top of an area page is narrowed down to just the area specified in the Area name field.

-You can link Area pages in the sidebars and navigation bars.
-How to link pages internally
+You can link Area pages in the sidebars and navigation bars described [here](/#linking-and-navigation).

 ####Content Pages